-- Profitability based on free cash flow rather than reported earnings
+- Emphasis on free cash flow rather than reported earnings, although both are considered

 - Both current situation and trend are considered, but the emphasis in this research is on trend

 - Both book value of common equity and estimate of intrinsic value are considered in financial strength, but the emphasis in this research is on intrinsic value